noobdev143/noobdev143/README.md

 ## I'm a Developer & Tech Guy
-- 🔭I'm Currently Working on FiveM Server Development And BCA Student
+- 🔭Currently studying in BCA .
-- 🌱I'm Currently Learning New Things xD....
+- 🌱Currently Learning New Things....
 - 👯I'm Looking to Collaborate with Other Developers
 - 🥅2021 Goals : Be The Good Developer And Good Human Being.
 - 📫 Please email via kavinisarg@gmail.com to reach me.